fieldtrip/website/tutorial/mouse_eeg.md

     cfg.unit       = 'mm';
     sourcemodel    = ft_prepare_sourcemodel(cfg);

-With **[ft_prepare_leadfield](/reference/ft_prepare_leadfield)** we can compute the leadfield matrices that specify the spatial topograpy on all EEG electrodes for each of the dipoles in the source model.
+With **[ft_prepare_leadfield](/reference/ft_prepare_leadfield)** we can compute the leadfield matrices that specify the spatial topography on all EEG electrodes for each of the dipoles in the source model.

     cfg                 = [];
     cfg.sourcemodel     = sourcemodel;